gatewayd-io/docs/developing-plugins/plugin-developers-guide.md

 3. Test your plugin locally using the `make run` target of GatewayD.
 4. Test your plugin in the CI pipeline.
 5. Test your plugin using this [`test.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/test.yaml) workflow.
-6. Publish your plugin to GitHub using this [`release.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/Makefile).
+6. Publish your plugin to GitHub using this [`release.yaml`](https://github.com/gatewayd-io/gatewayd/blob/main/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd/blob/main/plugin/.template/project/%7B%7B%20plugin_name%20%7D%7D/Makefile).
-7. Publish your plugin.

 In the following sections, each step is described in more detail.